John II of Brienne

 Sir John of Brienne (died c.
 1296), was a French nobleman who served as Grand Butler of France in 1258.

 Biography

 Jean was the youngest son of John of Brienne, Latin Emperor of Constantinople and Berengaria of León.

 He held the office of Grand Butler of France in 1258 and later the Ambassador to Castile in 1275.

+He carried the functions of Governor of the County of Champagne for Edmund Crouchback between 1275 and 1284.

 He died in circa 1296 and was buried at the Abbey of Maubuisson, France.

 Marriage and issue

 John married firstly Jeanne, daughter of Geoffrey VI, Viscount of Châteaudun and Clemence de Roches.
 They had: